crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 <!-- End of check whether the assignment is up to date -->

 <div class="alert alert-info">
-  This assignment is due before 11:59pm on Thursday, November 13th.
+  This first part (2(a)) of this assignment is due before 11:59pm on Saturday, April 2nd.
+Second part of this assignment (2(b)) is due before 2:00pm on Friday, April 7th.
 You must work in groups on this project.  </div>

 Final Project<span class="text-muted"> : Part 2</span>
 =============================================================

-This week's assignment counts as a deliverable toward your final project.
-This assignment will be worth 10% of your final grade.
-The goal of this assignment is to create a simple working prototype of your final project.
+This assignment counts as a deliverable toward your final project.
+This assignment will be worth 10% of your final grade and divided into two equally weighted parts.
+The goal of this assignment is to select and think through your project idea and setup, talk with a member of the teaching staff about your project and create a simple working prototype of your final project.
 This will help to ensure that you are on top of all of the pieces of your project, and that you have a clear picture of how they interact.
 This will hopefully allow you to divide the project into pieces that each member of your group can work on independently.

+##Final Project Part 2(a)

+###Step 1: Select a Project Idea
+You should have / will be receiving your project idea feedback shorlty.
+Using this select a project idea and start thinking about specific details on implementing it.

-###Step 1: Create a version control repository for your team
+###Step 2: Create a version control repository for your team

 You will use [github](https://github.com/) to as a version share code across your group.
 If you have never used github, there is a good getting started guide [here](https://guides.github.com/activities/hello-world/).
 While you're at it, why don't you pick up a [CrowdFlower backpack](https://education.github.com/pack)?

-###Step 2: Big picture documentation
+###Step 3: Big picture documentation

 Your repository <b>must contain a docs/ directory</b>.
 It must contain the following:

-* <b>README file</b> explaining the directory structure of your repository and what each script does.
-Don't worry about insulting our intelligence; even if your names are blaringly obvious, tell us anyway.
-"The run-quality-control.py script runs our quality control algorithm."
-Talk to us like we are illiterate babies.

 * <b>Flow diagram</b>: You should outline the major components/stages of your project, and how they depend on eachother.
 Somewhere you must have a <b>aggregation module</b> and a <b>quality control module</b>.
 This should be more conceptual than technical.
 We are less concerned with your choice of Java classes and interfaces, but more with the big picutre.
 When does the crowd touch the data?
 What has to happen before that?
 What will happen after that?
 What is your criteria for determining that the crowd's answers are "good enough" to move on?
 There are [online tools](http://www.gliffy.com/) for making flow diagrams that might be worth checking out.

-* <b>Screen shots / mockups</b> of all interfaces that the crowd will see or that the end-users will see.
+* <b>Screen shots / mockups</b> of some core interfaces that the crowd will see or that the end-users will see.
 This includes any HITs you plan to use in your project.
 There are lots of online [mockup tools](http://www.invisionapp.com/) that you can consider using, although [MS Paint](assets/img/mspaint_vista.jpg) is always a solid option as well.

+* <b>README.md</b> markdown file explaining the major components of your project.
+This should follow the schematic you created for your final project flow diagram.
+It should also indiciate what the high level milestones for each component are.
+To maje sure you understand the complexity of your own project, each component should have a point value between (1-4) outlining the amount of work required to implement that section.
+A project suitable for this class should have between 15 - 20 points overall.
+In your Project update meeting the staff will help you redistribute point values.

+##Final Project Part 2(b)

-###Step 3: Gather any materials that you need to start
+###Step 1: Gather any materials that you need to start
 Your repository <b>must contain a data/ directory</b>.
 For now, this should contain the following:

 * <b>Raw data input</b> that your project requires.
 If your project needs inputs like Tweets about HPV, pictures of celebrities wearing stylings threads, or psycholinguistic stimuli, then spend time gathering a set of these inputs.
+You don't need the whole dataset, but have enough to be able to get a MVP (Minimal Viable Product) of your idea working.

 Eventually you'll be gathering real data from the crowd.
 Before that happens you should create fake data that you can use as input for the initial implementation of your modules.
 Create a data subsection of your README file that describes the format.
 Ideally the format will be reusable when you get real data from your workers.
 That way you only have to change your input files, and your algorithms can operate as they did before.